Python-templates/sklearn-project-template/README.md

 * **Usage**

     Loaded data must be assigned to data_handler (dh) in appropriate manner.
 If dh.X_data_test and dh.y_data_test are not assigned in advance, train/test split could be created by base data loader.
 In case `"test_split":0.0` is set in config file, whole dataset is used for training.
 Another option is to assign both train and test sets as shown below.
-In this case train data will be used for optimization and test data will be used for evaluation of model.
+In this case train data will be used for optimization and test data will be used for evaluation of a model.

     ```python
     data_handler.X_data = X_train